The 10 Best Wood Routers

 video play icon

-This wiki has been updated 36 times since it was first published in March of 2015.
+This wiki has been updated 37 times since it was first published in March of 2015.
 Whether you want to create decorative cutouts, inlays, small profiles, door hinges or dovetail joints, you're going to require a sturdy wood router.
 Available in both fixed base and plunge models, these motorized tools enable you to produce a variety of cuts in many types of material.
 We've included selections suitable for both professional craftspersons and home DIYers.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Festool 574692